-The purpose of performing on-line screening for Therapeutic Duplication is to alert the pharmacist that the physician is adding a drug that potentially duplicates the therapeutic effects of a drug the patient is currently taking.
-This enables the pharmacist to use discretion and intervene, if necessary, to prevent unintentional and/or harmful outcomes for the patient.
+The purpose of performing online screening for Therapeutic Duplication is to alert the pharmacist that the physician has added a drug that potentially duplicates the therapeutic effects of a drug the patient currently takes.
+This enables the pharmacist to use discretion and intervene, if necessary, to prevent unintentional or harmful outcomes for the patient.